Kubernetes on AWS Resources

 4. Create the IAM role (let's call it my-role) with appropriate access to AWS resources.

-5. Enable trust relationship between the newly created role and the Kiam server role.
+5. Enable a trust between the newly created and Kiam server roles.

 To do so:

 a.
-Go to the newly created role in AWS console and select ‘Trust relationships’
+Go to the newly created role in the AWS console and select ‘Trust relationships’

 c.
 Add the following content to the policy: